rabble/trademe-tracker/trademe-tracker-spec.md

 # TradeMe Property Tracker - Technical Specification

 ## Project Overview
 A web application that automatically tracks favorited properties from TradeMe, primarily residential and land listings.
-The tool will scrape property data daily, track changes over time, store historical information (including images and descriptions), visualize properties on maps and in various formats, and provide AI-generated insights about the properties.
+The tool will use the TradeMe API to retrieve property data daily, track changes over time, store historical information (including images and descriptions), visualize properties on maps and in various formats, and provide AI-generated insights about the properties.

 ## Key Requirements

 ### Core Functionality
-1. Automated web scraping of favorited TradeMe property listings
+1. Automated tracking of favorited TradeMe property listings via API
 2. Persistent storage of all property data, including after listings are removed from TradeMe
 3. Change tracking for prices, listing methods, and status
 4. Multiple visualization methods (cards, table, map)